Almanzor: Elimination of pretenders and formation of triumvirate

 A reluctant but obedient Ibn Abi ʿĀmir surrounded al-Mughira's residence with a detachment of one hundred soldiers, broke in and notified al-Mughira of the death of al-Hakam and the enthronement of Hisham II.
 The young uncle of Hisham expressed his loyalty, and in the face of Almanzor's doubts, demanded compliance with the order for his own assassination.
 Al-Mughira was then strangled in front of his family in the living room of his house, and hung on a beam of the roof of an adjacent structure as if he had committed suicide.
 Al-Mushafi and Ibn Abi ʿĀmir thus fulfilled the wishes of their late master to ensure the accession of Hisham.
 The young Caliph's supporters relied on the Berber guard, created by al-Hakam for his son, to face the saqalibas, more than eight hundred of which were expelled from the palace as a result of the crisis.

 Hisham II was invested as caliph on or about Monday, 1 October 976, with the title of al-Mu'ayyad bi-llah, ("one who receives the assistance of God").
 Ibn Abi ʿĀmir participated in the ceremony, recording in the minutes the oaths of fidelity the attendees made before the cadí.
-A week later, 8 October 976, Hisham named al-Mushafi hajib - chamberlain or prime minister – and made the 36-year-old Ibn Abi ʿĀmir the vizier and delegate of the hajib.
+A week later, 8 October 976, Hisham named al-Mushafi hajib – chamberlain or prime minister – and made the 36-year-old Ibn Abi ʿĀmir the vizier and delegate of the hajib.
 The latter thus maintained a position of singular importance as the link between the new Caliph's mother, in practice representing the government during the minority of Hisham, and the administration headed by al-Mushafi.
 The power was effectively in the hands of a triumvirate formed by chamberlain al-Mushafi, the vizier Ibn Abi ʿĀmir and General Ghalib.
+Subh, who had been associated with them in the past and now ruled in a way on their behalf; this triumvirate reported all important matters to her and consulted her and acted with her permission.
+They knew very well that without her support they could not win and stay in power in the uncertain and dangerous political spiral of the court, so they tried very hard to please her.
 To boost the popularity of the new Caliph among the population, and strengthen their own positions, they abolished the unpopular oil tax.